AadeshT57/Fingerprint-Vehicle-Starter/README.md

 # Fingerprint-Vehicle-Starter
 # Hello there!
-If you are looking for a project which i related to safety and security of vehicles, then you are on the right page.
+If you are looking for a project which is related to safety and security of vehicles, then you are on the right page.
 # This project contains following:
    # Project code
    # Project images